Varicose Veins During Pregnancy

 - What are the Symptoms of Varicose Veins in Pregnancy?

-- Can Varicose Veins Create Complications for Pregnant Women?
+- Can Varicose Veins Cause Complications for Pregnant Women?

 - Treating Varicose Veins

-The most troubling symptoms of pregnancy are the various health issues you must confront due to the changes taking place in your body.
+Pregnancy is a wonderful phase the health issues that you may experience during the nine months of pregnancy could be troublesome for you.
 Such issues can range from minor inconveniences to even fatal complications.
 One such health problem that your body might develop during pregnancy is varicose veins.
-Interestingly, varicose veins can be a serious issue or a minor inconvenience depending on the situation.
+Varicose veins can be a serious issue or a minor inconvenience depending on the situation.
+If you’re pregnant, read on to know about varicose veins, why do they develop during pregnancy, its symptoms and more.

 What are Varicose Veins?

 Varicose veins, which are also called varicosities or varicoses, refer to bulged, dilated, blood-filled and painful veins that may appear on the surface of your skin.
 Legs and feet are the most likely body parts to have varicose veins.
-Many women get varicose veins during pregnancy, though there are other causes as well including menopause, old age, standing for extended periods of time, obesity and heredity.
+Many women get varicose veins during pregnancy, but they may also appear due to menopause, old age, standing for extended periods of time, obesity and heredity.

-When you get varicose veins depends on how your veins are working.
-Blood veins have valves that stop blood from flowing backward.
-When these valves become weak, your blood does not get pumped back to the heart properly.
+When the varicose veins may appear will depend on how her veins are working.
+Blood veins have valves that stop blood from flowing backwards.
+When these valves become weaker, and your blood does not get pumped back to the heart properly.
 It may get collected, especially in the lower parts of your body, farthest from the heart.

 Why Do Pregnant Women Develop Varicose Veins?